 The Essential Travel First Aid Kit

-The following is a list of what I believe to be the essential travel first aid kit.
-I adjust this list when packing for my travels, but I try to incorporate as much of list into my kit as a I can!
+The following is a list of what we believe to be the essential travel first aid kit.
+We adjust this list when packing for our travels, but we try to incorporate as much of list into our kit as we can!

-*Disclaimer: I am not a doctor so please consult your personal doctors before you use medicine of any kind.
+*Disclaimer: We are not doctors so please consult your personal doctors before you use medicine of any kind.

 First Aid Kit Case

 Having all of your first aid supplies in one easy to grab case makes it easier to find your supplies in case of an emergency.
 We love this case because of the different compartments the make is easy to organize, and the handle that makes it easy to transport.

 Instead of packing the large medicine or pill containers, why not pack just what you need for the trip?
 This organizer makes it really easy to bring everything for your medicine cabinet without actually bringing your entire medicine cabinet!

 Antihistamines are great for dealing with allergies of any kind - from environmental, food, bugs, anything.
 This is a great thing to have on hand for those unexpected reactions that will easily put a damper on your trip.